lamcnguyen89/CAP_6412_Advanced_CV_Assignments/Final Project/Pano2Room/README.md

 Notice this step needs to be performed for each new panorama.
 If you don't want to train SDFT for a new panorama, delete previous \<output/SDFT_weights\> if exists.

-## Try on your own panorama
+## Try on your own panoramas

-Simply replace \<input/input_panorama.png\> with your own panorama and run the previous steps!
+You can convert batches of images to 3D models.
+Just paste them into \<input/Input_Images\> folder

 #### Camera Trajectory
 We provide a camera trajectory at \<input/Camera_Trajectory\> as in the above demo.
 Each file consists of [R|T] 4*4 matrix of a frame.
 Feel free to use more camera trajectories.